Rosh3639/Rosh3639/README.md

 - 🔭 I’m currently working on ...
 Personal projects :star_struck:
 - 🌱 I’m currently learning ...
 Everything :joy:
 - 👯 I’m looking to collaborate on ...
-Fullstack devlopment :relaxed:
+Any web related project :relaxed:
 - 🤔 I’m looking for help with ...
 Anything :lying_face:
 - 💬 Ask me about ...
 Anything related to tech stuff :nerd_face:
 - 📫 How to reach me: ... rshnrasal@gmail.com :sleepy: